vmware-allspark/tsm_multi_ingressgateway/README.md

    <br/>
    <br/>

-4) Lets split acme app and install all the services except catalog in cluster-1 in default namespace and install catalog service in cluster-2 default namespace.
+4) Lets split acme app and install all the services except "catalog" in cluster-1 in default namespace and install "catalog" service in cluster-2 default namespace.

   - Clone Acme app:
      ```